 - Organic material will also stimulate microbes and beneficial worm activity so that the soil becomes more ecologically active which in turn benefits the hostas as worm casts concentrate important nutrients into a chelated form that is more available for the hostas nutrient uptake.

-- When you are digging you hole for planting the hosta, dig out a much larger area of soil then the root ball of your plant as the larger the area you amend the better for the long term prospects of the health of the hosta.
+- When digging your hole for planting the hosta, dig out a much larger area of soil than the root ball of your plant as the larger the area you amend the better for the long term prospects of the health of the hosta.

-- How large your hole has to be will be determined by the size the specific variety of hostas with larger varieties ‘Jade Cascade’ which can grow 3 feet wide at full maturity compared with ‘Amber Tiara’ Hosta that only grow around 14 inches wide.
+- How large your hole has to be will be determined by the size of the specific variety of hostas with larger varieties ‘Jade Cascade’ can grow 3 feet wide at full maturity compared with ‘Amber Tiara’ Hosta which only grows around 14 inches wide.

 - For best results, after planting you should water thoroughly with as much as 3 gallons for larger varieties and around 1-2 gallons for medium or smaller varieties and distribute mulch around the surrounding soil…